Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Loading a Saved Model
 ^^^^^^^^^^^^^^^^^^^^^

-After a model has been saved using MLflow Models within MLflow Tracking you can easily load the model in a variety of flavors (python_function, sklearn, etc.).
+After a model has been saved using MLflow Models within MLflow Tracking, you can easily load the model in a variety of flavors (python_function, sklearn, etc.).
 We need to choose a model from the mlflow bucket in Minio.

 .. code-block:: python